-The ferry ride between Sumatra Island and the Island of Java came in true Indonesian style complete with Karaoke singers, instant noodles and the ever present deep fried tofu sellers.
+The ferry ride between Sumatra Island and the Island of Java came in true Indonesian style, complete with karaoke singers, instant noodles and the ever-present, deep-fried tofu sellers.
 The fact that the staff were frantically working on one of the engines during the entire trip - bits of engine parts laying everywhere, and smoke billowing from below – didn’t seem to bother anyone.
-Sea traffic appeared no less hectic than the road traffic with other ships passing dangerously close in front of us (no surprise that the there are many shipping accidents in this region).
+Sea traffic appeared no less hectic than road traffic with other ships passing dangerously close in front of us.

-Once off the ship at the Merak ferry dock on Java Island, we hit the road in the direction of Jakarta.
-We only made it about 15 km through the traffic before we found a reasonable hotel in the town of Cilegong, with outside rooms under shady trees, it was perfect for cyclists.
+Once off the ship at Merak dock on Java Island, it was on the road straight away, heading in the direction of Jakarta.
+It only took 15 kilometres of cycling through the traffic before finding accommodation in the town of Cilegong.
+With the rooms being outside under shady trees, it was perfect for cyclists.
 Was it a level road or did I imagine it?

-Saw a guy pedaling down the road with his sewing machine made for an excellent photo opportunity.
+Passing a guy pedalling down the road with his sewing machine made for an excellent photo opportunity.
 He was going from house to house doing repair work (actually it was more like a sewing workshop on wheels).
-Well, what do they say?
-“If the mountain won’t come to Mohammad, then Mohammad must go to the mountain”.
+I guess, “If the mountain will not come to Muhammad, then Mohammad must go to the mountain.”

-It rained on and off all day long and by our third soaking we found a room where we could dry out.
-Although Tangerang is a large town we had some difficulty finding accommodation, as many hotels were seemingly full.
-Maybe they just didn’t want two scruffy looking cyclists dripping rain water all over their neatly polished tiles.
+It rained on and off all day long and, by our third soaking, it was time to find a guesthouse and dry out.
+Although Tangerang was a large town, it was surprisingly challenging to locate accommodation, with many hotels seemingly full.
+Maybe they didn’t want two scruffy-looking cyclists dripping rainwater all over their neatly polished tiles.

 23-24 March – Jakarta

-Donned hat and shades, and in full tourist disguise, we went exploring what is left of the old Dutch city of Batavia dating back to the 17th century.
-On closer inspection, only an old town square with one or two well preserved colonial buildings.
-The rest of the buildings seem to have been hit by some severe natural disaster (floods, earthquakes or is it just old age??)
-The old Dutch port (still with beautiful wooden fishing vessels, but in rather polluted water) is still operating.
-Cargo is still being loaded in a rather old fashioned style along rickety gangplanks.
-Wow, there’s no way you’ll get me to walk on those things.
+I donned a hat and shades and, in full tourist disguise, set off exploring what was left of the old Dutch city of Batavia dating back to the 17th century.
+On closer inspection, only an old town square with one or two well-preserved colonial buildings remained.
+The rest of the buildings seem to have been struck by some natural disaster, or maybe it was old age.
+The former Dutch port, still with beautiful wooden fishing vessels but in somewhat polluted water, was still operating.
+Cargo was loaded in a slightly old-fashioned style along rickety gangplanks.

-Just around the corner was the fish market, (which at the best of times is a smelly place) but with dirty water gushing from open sewers, people doing their daily ablutions in full view in the nearby canal, cats and rats having the run of the mill and homeless people squatting seemingly everywhere, this one was a bit more smelly than your everyday fish market.
-Just outside the fish market we found the old “Uitkyk Toring”, which is now starting to resemble to Leaning Tower of Pisa.
+Around the corner from the old port was the fish market.
+At the best of times a fish market is a smelly place, but with dirty water gushing from open sewers, people doing their daily ablutions in full view in the nearby canal, cats and rats having the run of the mill and homeless people squatting seemingly everywhere, this one was somewhat more smelly than your everyday fish market.
+Outside the fish market was the old lookout tower which, by then, started to resemble the Leaning Tower of Pisa.

 25-28 March – Jakarta

 Scores of Islamic students staged protests outside Jakarta’s parliament against US President Barack Obama’s upcoming visit to the country.
-We nearly got caught in the whole thing but made a quick u-turn and headed in the opposite direction.
-The positive side was that the city streets were dead quiet and we could wander around at leisure.
+Instead of being caught in the whole thing, it was best to make a quick U-turn and to head in the opposite direction.
+The positive side was the city streets were dead quiet, and one could wander around at leisure.

-Just to the south of where we’re staying is the modern city of Jakarta, complete with bumper to bumper traffic, modern shopping centres, high-rise buildings etc, etc. It’s however quite easy to get around, whether by bus, train, tuk-tuk, or mini-van.
+To the south of our accommodation was the modern city of Jakarta, complete with bumper-to-bumper traffic, modern shopping centres, high-rise buildings and the like.
+It was, however, quite easy to get around, whether by bus, train, tuk-tuk or minivan.

 31 March - Bogor – Cibodas

-It took the best part of the day to climb up the volcanic slopes to the Puncak Pass, but it offered stunning views of the surrounding mountains and tea plantations.
-Ernest was still suffering from bronchitis and on the downhill it started raining, so we started looking out for a roadside room.
+It took the best part of the day to climb up the volcanic slopes of the Puncak Pass, but it offered stunning views of the surrounding mountains and tea plantations.
+Ernest was still suffering from bronchitis and, as it started raining, it was best to look for accommodation.

-Disaster!
-As I went up a wet concrete ramp to check on a room I slipped and fell.
-I immediately knew something was seriously wrong as I went into spasms and couldn’t stop shaking.
-I sensed that Ernest was irritated by the accident as it wasn’t part of his plan and reluctantly came with (long face and all by taxi) in search of medical assistance.
-X-rays revealed a dislocated shoulder and two fractures, but the local hospital wasn’t equipped for further treatment so they referred me to a specialist in Cianjur about 20km away.
-Off we went in another minivan but the doctor was out of town and we made an appointment for the following afternoon.
+Disaster struck when running down a wet concrete ramp to view a room.
+After slipping, I immediately knew something was seriously wrong as I started shaking uncontrollably.
+Ernest was irritated by the accident as it wasn’t part of his plan and reluctantly came with (long face and all by taxi) in search of medical assistance.
+X-rays revealed a dislocated shoulder and two fractures, but the local hospital wasn’t equipped for further treatment and recommended a specialist in Cianjur, about 20 kilometres away.
+Off it was in another minivan, but the doctor was out of town, and an appointment was made for the following afternoon.

 1 April - Cibodas – Cianjur - By minivan

-As if I didn’t have enough problems, earlier in the day my credit card got stuck in the ATM.
-Fortunately it happened at a bank which was still open, but it was still a big rigmarole getting the card back – obviously not my week!!
+As if I didn’t have enough problems, my credit card got stuck in the ATM.
+Fortunately, it happened outside a still open bank.
+It was, however, still a big rigmarole getting the card back.
+It was, clearly, not my week!

 2 April - Cianjur – Bandung - By minivan

-By this time my arm had swollen to double its normal size and it was on fire.
-I went to a reputable private hospital in the city, just to discover that there was little they could do but put the arm in a sling and give more painkillers and anti-inflammatory medicine.
-At least the painkillers seemed to working better than the stuff I had up to then.
+Upon arrival in Bandung, the arm had swollen to about double its standard size and felt as if it was on fire.
+I went to a hospital in the city, just to discover there was little they could do but put the arm in a sling and give more painkillers and anti-inflammatory medication, as I wasn’t interested in the operation they recommended.

 3 April – Bandung